-There is some controversy over whether or not the country of Brazil owes its name to the phantom island of Hy-Brasil.
+There is some controversy over whether or not the country of Brasil owes its name to the phantom island of Hy-Brasil.
 Main argument in favour is the well-documented practise of transplanting other fictional names to real places in the Americas, such as Antillia (another phantom island, which became the Antilles).
-Argument against: Brazil was first called Terra de Santa Cruz (‘Land of the Holy Cross’), and renamed Brazil only after a few decades, when its coastal hardwood came to be exploited on a large scale.
+Argument against: Brasil was first called Terra de Santa Cruz (‘Land of the Holy Cross’), and renamed Brasil only after a few decades, when its coastal hardwood came to be exploited on a large scale.
 This was called pau-brasil in Portuguese, possibly derived from an old root word for ‘red’.

 So was Hy-Brasil a pure legend without basis in fact, all wave and no shore?
 We’ll never know for certain.
 But maybe – just maybe – the legend of an island west of Ireland is a folk memory from the end of the last Ice Age, when sea levels were lower and the so-called Porcupine Bank, about 120 miles west of Ireland (and discovered only in 1862) may have been exposed above water.
 It fits with an alternate name for Hy-Brasil: Tir fo-Thuin, the ‘Land Below the Wave’.

-The phantom island’s last appeareance took place in 1872, seven years after its removal from official nautical charts.
+The phantom island last made an appearance in 1872, seven years after its removal from official nautical charts.
 The traveller T.J.
 Westropp, having already seen the island twice before, had brought a shipload of witnesses (including his mother) to verify his sighting of Hy-Brasil.
-The party did indeed see the island appear - and then disappear, never to be seen again.
+The party did indeed see the island appear – and then disappear, never to be seen again.
 A fitting end for a phantom island…

 Other names for the island include Brasile, Bracie, Bresily, Bersil, Braziliae, Bresilji, Braxilis, Branzilae, Hi-Brasil, O’Brasil, O’Brassil.